AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-create-shipment.md

 To create a partial shipment, specify only those `order_item_id`s that are to be shipped now.

-If the call is successful on a full shipment, Magento changes the status of an order to Complete.
+If the call is successful on a full shipment, Adobe Commerce changes the status of an order to Complete.

 **Endpoint:**